Automatic Writing: How to Channel Spiritual Guidance Through the Written Word

 Keep writing.
 The channel clears with continued effort.

-The critical moment in automatic writing is the moment you let go.
-You may feel a shift, a subtle change in the quality of the writing, when the conscious mind steps back and something else steps forward.
+The critical moment in automatic writing is when the conscious mind steps back and something else steps forward.
 The writing may begin to feel effortless, as though the words are arriving on their own.
+You may feel a shift in energy, temperature, or emotional tone.

 - The writing voice changes and no longer sounds like your inner monologue